M2Remote/magento2-headless/README.md

 ## strategies are listed below:
-- Headless CMS integration - Netlify, Strapi and Sanity many more...
-- Using Progressive Web Apps -
 - Building a framework -
     -  Removing frontend rendering
     -  Redirect to admin Panel (backend) using server configuration